-Adoption of these amendments to the existing standards has not led to any material changes in the Bank's financial statements other than the adoption of IFRS 16, which is explained in more detail further in these financial statements.
-Quantitative effects of IFRS 16 were identified and recorded by the Bank at the beginning of 2019.
+Implementation of these amendments to the existing standards has not led to any material changes in the Bank's financial statements other than the adoption of IFRS 16, which is explained in more detail further in these financial statements.
+Quantitative effects of IFRS 16 the Bank has identified and recorded at the beginning of 2019.

-First-Time Adoption of IFRS 16 "Leases"
+First-time adoption of IFRS 16 "Leases"